fl101/awardfares-blog/_posts/2023-10-03-sas-acquisition.md

 ## SAS Leaves Star Alliance: Tips For EuroBonus Members

-We don't know exactly when yet, but it's safe to assume that the SAS EuroBonus program is about to go through major changes soon, particularly after the airline's exit from Star Alliance.
+We don't know exactly when yet, but it's safe to assume that the SAS EuroBonus program is about to go through significant changes soon, particularly after the airline's exit from Star Alliance.

 In these transitions, it's normal for members have concerns.
-Here are some of our tips to navigate the upcoming transitions smoothly
+Here are some of our tips to navigate the upcoming transition smoothly.

 ### 1. Stay Informed